 Daughter Winifred Agnes "Winnie" Shirer (1835-1907) was born on Nov.
 12, 1835 in Adams Township.

-She was joined in holy matrimony with carpenter Joseph A. Leydig (? -1864), also at times spelled "Lydick."
-Their nuptials took place on Dec.
-16, 1858, when she was 23 years of age.
+She was joined in holy matrimony with her first husband, carpenter Josiah A. Leydig (? -1864), also at times spelled "Lydick."
+Their nuptials took place in Muskingum County on Dec.
+16, 1858, by the hand of Rev. John A. McGaw, when she was 23 years of age.
 A native of Somerset County, PA, Joseph was one of 10 children of Jacob Leydig who was of German heritage.

-Some 15 months after the outbreak of the Civil War, Joseph enlisted in the Union Army in July 1862.
-He was assigned to the 97th Ohio Infantry, Company E. Joseph took part in a number of battles and lesser engagements.
+Some 15 months after the outbreak of the Civil War, Joseph enlisted in the Union Army on Aug.
+8, 1862.
+While at Camp Zanesville, he was mustered into the 97th Ohio Infantry, Company E, commanded by Capt.
+George Hull.
+Joseph took part in a number of battles and lesser engagements and attained the rank of corporal.
 Tragically, at the Battle of Franklin, TN, on Nov.
 30, 1864, he was killed in action.
 The site of his burial is not yet known.

 In April 1865, following the tragic Civil War death of her brother in law William Porter Bell, Winnie signed her name as a witness on the widow's declaration to receive a military pension.